Configuring SSO authentication for users¶

 If the strict SSO mode is used, you can enable API authentication for the SSO users with the Administrator role.
 To do this, select Enable API access from this user menu.
 The

-SSO+APIauth method is enabled for the user.
+SSO+APIauth method is enabled for the user which allows creating API tokens.

 Later you can disable API authentication for the user by selecting Disable API access.
+If this is done, all existing API tokens will be deleted and in a week - removed.

 Strict SSO mode¶